Key Takeaways

 If your cooktop is separate from your oven, then you probably have some lower cabinet space that you’re not sure how to use.
-You may wonder if it’s safe to put anything under a hot appliance like a cooktop or question how useful the space actually is.
+You may wonder if it’s safe to put anything under a hot appliance like a kitchen cooktop or question how useful the space actually is.
 Luckily, there are some safe solutions and ways to maximize the space under your cooktop.
 Keep reading for our suggestions on how to use this unique space.

 Waste Management